VaLiuM09/Creator-Base-Template/readme.md

 * It ensures that a scene object has all required components attached.
 * It encapsulates the VRTK_Pointer event handling.
-* It exposes an event so a training condition could use it, and it ensures that the event is fired only when pointer points at a training object with a collider.
+* It exposes an event so a training condition could use it, and it ensures that the event is fired only when the pointer points at a training object with a collider or the condition was fast-forwarded.

 Now it can be attached to a game object on a scene.
 To save time on making your own pointer tool, you could copy `Your Hub SDK Directory\SDK\Tools\Presenter\Resources\Presenter` and attach the property to its `Pointer` child object.